 INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-Mike Tramp is a Danish singer and songwriter, best known for his work on a very successful 80’s hard rock band White Lion.
-Later Tramp founded the band Freak of Nature, which released three albums before breaking up in the late 90s.
-Since then, Tramp has been a solo artist and he has released eight albums, including the newest MUSEM, which was came out earlier this year.
-People change over the years, and Mike Tramp is not exception here.
-Hard rocker days are long gone and his last two albums have been totally acoustic, a grown man albums that draw their inspiration from the 60’s and 70’s, where it all began.
+Mike Tramp is a Danish singer and songwriter, best known for his work on a very successful 80’s hard rock band, White Lion.
+Later, Tramp founded the band Freak of Nature, which released three albums before breaking up in the late 90s.
+Since then, Tramp has been a solo artist, and he has released eight albums, including the newest MUSEM, which came out earlier this year.
+People change over the years, and Mike Tramp is no exception here.
+Hard rocker days are long gone, and his last two albums have been totally acoustic, grown man albums that draw their inspiration from the ’60s and ’70s, where it all began.
 Tramp made his solo debut in Finland last October.
-Before the show I sat down with Mike and we discussed a variety of topics such as Mike Tramp’s new musical direction, changes in life, the craziness of the 80’s and the future of Mike Tramp.
+Before the show, I sat down with Mike, and we discussed a variety of topics, such as Mike Tramp’s new musical direction, changes in life, the craziness of the ’80s, and the future of Mike Tramp.
 Read on!

 MIKE TRAMP’S MUSEUM

-Metal-Rules.com: Let’s start this interview about your latest album MUSEUM.
-The album presents a very different Mike Tramp than what we are accustomed in the past or how you do see it?
+Metal-Rules.com: Let’s start this interview about your latest album, MUSEUM.
+The album presents a very different Mike Tramp than what we are accustomed to in the past, or how you see it?

-Mike Tramp: We are kind of talking about the DNA and stuff like that and to me my career looking back it has been an evolution, it’s something that started but something that didn’t stop there but kept growing and growing.
-On other terms; keep moving on and never just saying… The reason why Freak of Nature happened after White Lion was because I mentally we were done with that kind of sound and that kind of way, and also that kind of way of being in a band and what the ’80s had become and stuff like that.
-Freak of Nature happens because of that and the sound of all that becomes five guys wanting all to break free of that, and after Freak of Nature the solo career takes over and I follow just what I am as a solo artist.
+Mike Tramp: We are kind of talking about the DNA and stuff like that, and to me, my career looking back it has been an evolution.
+It’s something that started but something that didn’t stop there but kept growing and growing.
+In other terms, keep moving on and never just saying… Freak of Nature happened after White Lion because mentally, we were done with that kind of sound and that kind of way, and that kind of way of being in a band and what the ’80s had become and stuff like that.
+Freak of Nature happens because of that, and the sound of all that becomes five guys wanting all to break free of that, and after Freak of Nature, the solo career takes over, and I follow just what I am as a solo artist.
 Or what Mike Tramp is when he’s by himself and just sits with the guitar.
 I never for once went in there and just, “What should I do?
 Let me try to do something smart.”
-I simply just did what I am and everything has just followed where I am mentally and for a very short time I got called back into trying to do a new version of White Lion, and I really regretted it.
+I simply just did what I am, and everything has just followed where I am mentally, and for a very short time, I got called back into trying to do a new version of White Lion, and I really regretted it.
 I did it, but it never felt right.
-The first thing that I wanted to do was change the sound of the band and it completely defeats the purpose of going back and using the name, it’s only completely and the second I woke up it says no, no.
+The first thing that I wanted to do was change the band’s sound, and it completely defeats the purpose of going back and using the name, it’s only complete, and the second I woke up, it says no, no.

 Metal-Rules.com: With MUSEUM and its predecessor COBBLESTONE STREET, you’re back to where it all began.
 In a way, you have now made a full circle musically, right?

 Mike Tramp: Yeah.
-Because I have gone back, I have come back to Denmark both mentally and also in music wise because when I grew up in the early ’70s, with Kim Larsen and Bob Dylan and stuff like that.
-Because that’s what my mom was playing and that was like freedom, hippy movement which was very strong in Denmark.
-I didn’t know it, but later on even in White Lion I started understanding that I am where I come from.
-For a while I wanted to be like the new David Lee Roth or something like that and all that kind of stuff.
-I couldn’t run away from my background that the way David Lee Roth had grown up and the way that I’d grown up is two completely different things.
+Because I have gone back, I had come back to Denmark both mentally and also in music-wise because when I grew up in the early ’70s, with Kim Larsen and Bob Dylan and stuff like that.
+Because that’s what my mom was playing, and that was like freedom, a hippy movement that was very strong in Denmark.
+I didn’t know it, but later on, even in White Lion, I started understanding that I am where I come from.
+For a while, I wanted to be like the new David Lee Roth or something like that and all that kind of stuff.
+I couldn’t run away from my background that the way David Lee Roth had grown up and the way that I’d grown up are two completely different things.
 Mike Tramp had grown up in Denmark.
 All the social awareness of the world being a Dane – very similar, very aware.
 And America, Hollywood, just, what do they…it’s all just a party.
-Bit by bit it began attaching itself to me with “you can’t write these silly lyrics anymore.
+Bit by bit, it began attaching itself to me with “you can’t write these silly lyrics anymore.
 It’s not who you are”.
-That’s where song like “When The Children Cry”, “Little Fighter”, “Crying For Freedom”, “If Our Mind Is Evil” and all those songs that the fans today who have grown with it understand that this is where White Lion and Mike Tramp is different from some of the other ones.
-Even though we all had the same long hair and the same kind of bands.
+That’s where a song like “When The Children Cry,” “Little Fighter,” “Crying For Freedom,” “If Our Mind Is Evil,” and all those songs that the fans today who have grown with it understand that this is where White Lion and Mike Tramp is different from some of the other ones even though we all had the same long hair and the same kind of bands.

 Metal-Rules.com: What makes the difference between Mike Tramp and all those other ones you’re talking about?

 Mike Tramp: A lot of them don’t know what else to do.
-The difference between me and Tony Harnell, Michael Sweet, and Don Dokken is that their heart is what they are doing.
-That’s not Mike Tramp, Mike Tramp came from a different background and then suddenly one day discovered David Lee Roth and says “that’s where we are going”.
-At the same time, my song writing had come a lot from the more….you know because Van Halen is a party band, but I like more of the songs from like Journey and Reo Speedwagon, Kansas and of course Phil Lynott and stuff like that, and his lyrics.
-But in my collection is Springsteen, there’s Neil Young, and Brian Adams, and other stuff.
-When I sit down and start playing Kim Larson and that’s your mother’s milk.
+The difference between Tony Harnell and me, Michael Sweet, and Don Dokken is that their heart is what they are doing.
+That’s not Mike Tramp.
+Mike Tramp came from a different background, and then suddenly, one day, I discovered David Lee Roth and said, “that’s where we are going.”
+At the same time, my songwriting had come a lot from the more….you know because Van Halen is a party band, but I like more of the songs from like Journey and Reo Speedwagon, Kansas and of course Phil Lynott and stuff like that, and his lyrics.
+But in my collection is Springsteen, there’s Neil Young, Brian Adams, and other stuff.
+When I sit down and start playing Kim Larson, and that’s your mother’s milk.
 That’s just white rebellion when I started listening to the New Wave of British Heavy Metal.
-And you know, Saxon, and all that because I was going through my puberty of rock and roll.
-Bit by bit they all slid off and I returned to the “Yellow Brick Road” and things like that.
-I am a song writer.
-When you see me perform Freak of Nature songs and White Lion songs, you will see that the song writing could have been almost Kim Larsen.
-Because the simplicity is about the melody, is things like that.
+And you know, Saxon, and all that because I was going through my rock and roll puberty.
+Bit by bit, they all slid off, and I returned to the “Yellow Brick Road” and things like that.
+I am a songwriter.
+When you see me perform Freak of Nature songs and White Lion songs, you will see that the songwriting could have been almost Kim Larsen.
+Because the simplicity is about the melody, it is things like that.

 Mike Tramp: This is what people will always go, “Yeah, yeah.”
-But I’m a fan of Phil Lynott when it comes to his song writing, all the songs like “Romeo” and “Lonely Girl” or “Fight or Fall”.
-All his kind of country inspire songs, for his strumming guitar.
+But I’m a fan of Phil Lynott when it comes to his songwriting, all the songs like “Romeo” and “Lonely Girl” or “Fight or Fall.”
+All his kind of country inspires songs, for his strumming guitar.
 This is where….
-I think that THUNDER AND LIGHTNING has “Holy War” and it has “The Sun Goes Down” the two songs I really like.
-But the sounds of THUNDER AND LIGHTNING had nothing to do with Thin Lizzy, Think Lizzy is JOHNNY THE FOX and JAILBREAK and BAD REPUTATION; that sound of those two guitar bass, they sound like they should be in Allman Brothers.
-It was never big metal power chords stuff like that and that’s where Lizzy always stood by himself, but then later on got drowned.
-I wrote that in a seven page article in a French magazine long time ago says; even though I respect this like the second giant but Phil was lost there.
-Phil wanted that America sound and all that kind of thing like that, so when John Sykes came in and did then Phil went with that stuff like that.
+I think that THUNDER AND LIGHTNING have “Holy War” and it has “The Sun Goes Down,” the two songs I really like.
+But the sounds of THUNDER AND LIGHTNING had nothing to do with Thin Lizzy.
+Thin Lizzy is JOHNNY THE FOX and JAILBREAK and BAD REPUTATION; that sound of those two guitars and bass sounds like they should be in Allman Brothers.
+It was never big metal power chords stuff like that, and that’s where Lizzy always stood by himself, but then, later on, he got drowned.
+I wrote that in a seven-page article in a French magazine a long time ago says; even though I respect this like the second giant but Phil was lost there.
+Phil wanted that America sound and all that kind of thing like that, so when John Sykes came in and did then, Phil went with that stuff like that.
 He wanted that, but he had lost the path at that time.

-Metal-Rules.com: As you said earlier, you’re kind of lucky, because many of your fans, they have followed you in the 80’s, and they have now grown up with you.
+Metal-Rules.com: As you said earlier, you’re kind of lucky because many of your fans have followed you in the ’80s, and they have now grown up with you.
 So they will probably understand your point and that people change.

-Mike Tramp: In many ways a lot of fans have been the similar mentality like me that they are moving on with their life; they get married, they got kids but they want to hold onto Rock N Roll in some way.
-It’s a very difficult topic to talk about, because you listen to something new but it’s sounding like its old.
-It’s like the ’80s and this is where we started talking about; of course KISS and Alice Cooper is not the ’80s but they have reinvented the sound of the ’80s.
-They come from a different time, but a lot of the ’80s bands and you don’t need to name a spoon a name.
-But how do you carry on and bring something new and interesting, I can’t find a goddamn rock record that I liked listening to and then you go back and listen to the ’70s and you feel that, “Wow!
+Mike Tramp: In many ways, a lot of fans have been a similar mentality to me that they are moving on with their life; they get married, they got kids, but they want to hold onto Rock N Roll in some way.
+It’s a very difficult topic to talk about because you listen to something new, but it sounds like it’s old.
+It’s like the ’80s, and this is where we started talking about; of course, KISS and Alice Cooper is not the ’80s, but they have reinvented the sound of the ’80s.
+They come from a different time, but a lot of the ’80s bands, and you don’t need to name a spoon a name.
+But how do you carry on and bring something new and interesting?
+I can’t find a goddamn rock record that I liked listening to, and then you go back and listen to the ’70s, and you feel that “Wow!
 It’s so much alive there.”